-Proof of Stake (PoS) mining is the activity of validating blocks.
-Stakeholders validate blocks by voting ‘Yes’ or ‘No’.
-Furthermore, if there is a proposal to change the consensus rules, stakeholders can vote whether to activate the new code or not.
+Proof of Stake (PoS) voting is the activity of verifying blocks and voting on consensus rule changes.
+Stakeholders verify blocks by voting Yes or No. If there is a proposal to change the consensus rules, stakeholders can vote Yes, No or Abstain to implement the new code.

-The PoS process is similar to a lottery system.
-PoS miners buy voting tickets to participate.
+You can buy voting tickets to participate in the PoS process.
 The price of each ticket is locked in the network until the ticket is called to vote.
 When a block is created, 5 tickets are chosen at random from the ticket database to vote on the block.

 > Get started with the PoS Guide for beginners